bg2b/bugtest/README.md

 # bugtest
 Test of iOS 13 physics body from texture bug avoidance

+The issue: starting in iOS 13, SpriteKit's method for creating conforming physics bodies from textures broke.
+Sometimes it would give incorrect physics bodies, sometimes it would just fail to produce a physics body at all.
+It's been patched somewhat over time.
+Various workarounds have also been suggested.
+This project shows some of the workarounds to check what currently works and what doesn't.

 Built using Xcode version 11.3 (11C29)

 Running this on an iPad Pro 11-inch (3rd generation, 2018), iOS versions 13.3 and 13.3.1